mhahmadilivany/reliable-relu-toolbox/README.md

 </p>

 ## Background
-The Reliability-Resilient Tool (RRT) is a powerful reliability tool designed to enhance the resiliency of deep neural networks (DNNs) by generating reliable ReLU activation functions.
-Implemented for the popular PyTorch deep learning platform, RRT allows users to find a clipped ReLU activation function using various methods.
+The Reliable ReLU Toolbox (RReLU) is a powerful reliability tool designed to enhance the resiliency of deep neural networks (DNNs) by generating reliable ReLU activation functions.
+Implemented for the popular PyTorch deep learning platform, RReLU allows users to find a clipped ReLU activation function using various methods.
 This tool is highly versatile for dependability and reliability research, with applications ranging from resiliency analysis of classification networks to training resilient models and improving DNN interpretability.

-RRT includes all state-of-the-art activation restriction methods.
+RReLU includes all state-of-the-art activation restriction methods.
 These methods offer several advantages: they do not require retraining the entire model, avoid the complexity of fault-aware training, and are non-intrusive, meaning they do not necessitate any changes to an accelerator.
-RRT serves as the research code accompanying the paper [insert paper title], and it includes implementations of the following algorithms:
+RReLU serves as the research code accompanying the paper [insert paper title], and it includes implementations of the following algorithms:

 * **ProAct** (the proposed algorithm) ([code](https://github.com/hamidmousavi0/reliable-relu-toolbox/blob/master/src/search_bound/proact.py)).
 * **FitAct** ([paper](https://arxiv.org/pdf/2112.13544) and [code](https://github.com/hamidmousavi0/reliable-relu-toolbox/blob/master/src/search_bound/fitact.py)).